Product Guide

-Clear corner protectors won't eliminate every risk.
-But they're one of the most effective, least intrusive ways to soften a sharp edge — and the good ones are genuinely hard to notice.
+Clear corner protectors won’t eliminate every risk.
+But they’re one of the most effective, least intrusive ways to soften a sharp edge, and the good ones are genuinely hard to notice.

 The Adhesive Is Everything

-A few things affect adhesion regardless of adhesive quality:
+A few things affect adhesion regardless of adhesive quality

-• Surface prep matters more than most instructions admit.
-Wipe the corner with rubbing alcohol and let it dry completely before applying.
+• Wipe the corner with rubbing alcohol and let it dry completely before applying.
 Even a thin layer of furniture polish or cleaning residue will compromise the bond.

 • Temperature at installation affects curing.
 Apply in a room-temperature environment, not a cold garage or a surface that’s been in direct sunlight.